0

 Are there any other benefits to having an independent audit?

 Yes.
 As we are not conducting an audit on behalf of the NDIS Commission, we are not bound by a ‘non consulting’ rule.
-This means we can give you advice during the audit which I know many of our client’s find so helpful
+This means we can give you advice during the audit which many clients find helpful.

 What experience should we expect from an internal auditor?